 One that stands out is putting Hank Jones, George Mraz and Paul Motian together and exploring some of my music.
 Having those cats together was really something.

-Other collabs thru years that were substantial moments were with Gunther Schuller on “Rush Hour” when he wrote for voice with the woodwinds and strings; that was really special.
+Other collabs through the years that were substantial moments were with Gunther Schuller on “Rush Hour” when he wrote for voice with the woodwinds and strings; that was really special.
 I grew up knowing about him and meeting him in the early 1970s when he was the New England Conservatory of Music president.
 Having his embrace through the years gave me a lot of confidence and trust.

 Also my association with Berklee College of Music has been pivotal.
 I went there in ’71 and ’72.
 That’s when I met John Scofield, Joey Baron, Bill Frisell and all kinds of folks that I play with today.
 I’m also holding the Gary Burton Chair in Jazz Performance (my first day was on 9/11 in 2001).
-These days at Berklee I’m a part of The Global Jazz Institute along with Danilo Perez, John Patitucci, Terri Lyne Carrington, George Garzone and Kenny Werner.
+These days at Berklee, I’m a part of The Global Jazz Institute along with Danilo Perez, John Patitucci, Terri Lyne Carrington, George Garzone and Kenny Werner.

 To share the blessings for me is what it’s all about.
 I just addressed a forum of 30 students representing 13 countries.
 It was amazing.
-Everybody brings the feelings and sounds of where they’re from – Venezuela, Italy, Spain, The Middle East, Korea, the U.S., etc. The music comes from everyone’s life experiences, heart and soul.
-We’re studying the World of Music and I’m really proud of that!!
+Everybody brings the feelings and sounds of where they’re from – Venezuela, Italy, Spain, the Middle East, Korea, the US, etc. The music comes from everyone’s life experiences, heart and soul.
+We’re studying the World of Music and I’m really proud of that!

 For more information, visit www.joelovano.com.